Members of the Heterodontidae family are also known as bullhead sharks or horn sharks.

 Call us crazy...

-...but we are planning to walk around the coast of mainland Britain to raise money for the Shark Trust and awareness of the need for shark conservation.
+...but we are planning to walk around the coast of mainland Britain to raise awareness of the need for shark conservation.

 Oh, and we like to be different so we're doing it barefoot...with a greyhound.
 Yes, we're going Shoeless for Sharks!
 And we'd love your support.